munonn0624/TestPaperManagementSystem/README.md

 # Test Paper Management System

-This is a Python project I worked on for a school assignment.
+This is a Python project my teammates and I worked on for a school assignment.
 The system allows users to manage students, courses, and a question bank.
 After setting up the data, the user can generate a test paper based on selected courses and students.

 ## Features